mafifafm/pxt-microbit/docs/courses/csintro/introduction.md

 ![Ragga man](/static/courses/csintro/microbitman.jpg)

-* micro:bits may be purchased from these resellers:
+* Raggas may be purchased from these resellers:

 >   http://microbit.org/resellers (you will need 1 Ragga per student for this course).
 The "Ragga Go Kit" includes a battery pack and USB cable as well.